organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 And you're done.
 Was that not ridiculously easy?

 Based on the [same article as the TLDR above](http://kerrizor.com/blog/2014/04/02/quick-intro-to-mongodb-in-rails), we don't need to allow MongoDB to start whenever your system starts.
-Let's take control of our lives and simply ignore all the post installation messages from MongoDB.
-Instead use the following to start MongoDB at your will
+Let's take control of our lives and simply ignore all the post-installation messages from MongoDB.
+Instead use the following console command to start MongoDB at your will.

 `brew services start mongodb`